 Maitland Conservation staff provide assistance to landowners undertaking projects to improve water quality.
 Grants are available in Huron and Wellington counties for selected best management practices.
 These programs are financially supported by local municipalities and delivered by Conservation Authority staff.

-Huron County Clean Water Project
+Huron Clean Water Project

 Eligible programs include: